Epifagus: Life cycle

 Epifagus virginiana germinates when a chemical signal is released from the beech tree’s roots.
 During early stages of development, beechdrops lives independently from its host, instead relying on nutrients from the seed.
-It may take several years for an above ground structure to form.
-These early stages E. virginiana are a few millimeters in size and butter yellow.
+It may take several years for an above-ground structure to form.
+These early stages of E. virginiana are a few millimeters in size and butter yellow.
 Beechdrops then develops a haustorium that grows into the host’s roots.
-At maturity the haustorium degrades and a tuber develops.
-During late summer and early fall E. virginiana flowers.
+At maturity, the haustorium degrades and a tuber develops.
+During late summer and early fall, E. virginiana flowers.
 Beechdrops produces two types of flowers: chasmogamous and cleistogamous.
-Chasmogamous flowers are cross pollinated flowers that grow at the top of the plant and are sometimes sterile.
-Cleistogamous flowers are self-fertile, these flowers grow at the base of the plant.
+Chasmogamous flowers are cross-pollinated flowers that grow at the top of the plant and are sometimes sterile.
+Cleistogamous flowers are self-fertile; these flowers grow at the base of the plant.
 Seeds from E. virginiana are small and are dispersed by rainwater.
-Between dispersal and germination, seeds experience a cellular change, the embryo changes colors and its cells develop granules.
+Between dispersal and germination, seeds experience a cellular change; the embryo changes colors and its cells develop granules.

 Environment

-Epifagus virginiana’s host environment is mainly temperate forests in northeastern North America, including the midwest of the U.S., and Canada.
+Epifagus virginiana’s host environment is mainly temperate forests in northeastern North America, including the Midwest of the U.S., and Canada.
 Beechdrops are found in Indiana, Ohio, and Michigan in significant numbers.
 They have been documented along the East Coast from Maine to South Carolina.
-In these environments E. virginiana are pollinated by Prenolepis imparis, the winter ant.
+E. virginiana is pollinated by Prenolepis imparis, the winter ant.
 This insect pollination is required for pollination in the chasmogamous flowers.
 E. virginiana relies upon ant pollination to produce cross pollinated seeds along with self-fertilized seed.
 It is not believed that ants pollinate the self-fertile cleistogamous flowers.
 Beechdrops are used to monitor forest health because of their dependence on their host and the sensitivity to its environment.
 E. virginiana’s host, beech trees, can advance in a forest faster than E. virginiana is able to.
 The presence of F. grandifolia is used to predict when E. virginiana will arrive in an area.
 E. virginiana is not a tree health concern but the lack of its presence is a sign that forest health is declining.